MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 <!-- NoSearchEverywhereLinkInStartMenu-Description-Begin -->
 <!-- Description-Source-ADMX -->

-- If you enable this policy, a "See more results" / "Search Everywhere" link will not be shown when the user performs a search in the start menu search box.
+- If you enable this policy, a "See more results" / "Search Everywhere" link won't be shown when the user performs a search in the start menu search box.

-- If you disable or do not configure this policy, a "See more results" link will be shown when the user performs a search in the start menu search box.
+- If you disable or don't configure this policy, a "See more results" link will be shown when the user performs a search in the start menu search box.
 If a 3rd party protocol handler is installed, a "Search Everywhere" link will be shown instead of the "See more results" link.
 <!-- NoSearchEverywhereLinkInStartMenu-Description-End -->

 <!-- NoSearchEverywhereLinkInStartMenu-Editable-Begin -->